nextcloud-snap/nextcloud-snap/doc/HowTo-migrateFromSnapToManual.md

 # How to migrate from nextcloud-snap to Nextcloud

-The nextcloud-snap is very good but there are problems:
+The `nextcloud-snap` is very good.
+For some situations it is the perfect solution but there are problems:

 1. Little documentation for custom tools